Provide your local plan data

 local-planning-authorities

-Enter the reference (the GSS code) for the Local Planning Authority area covered by the local plan.
+Enter the reference (the GSS code) for the Local Planning Authority area covered by this local plan.
 For a joint local plan, enter the list of Local Planning Authority references, each separated by semi-colon ';' character.
 For example:

 E60000001E60000132;E60000133;E60000135;E60000136